Soapony/Wolpertinger_in_Edge_Caching/README.md

   - *.hitrate.txt: They are the cache hit rates of both approaches after the online phase, used for hypothesis testing
   - *.png: They are the graph plot by plotGraph.py showing the online performance of both approaches
   - *_offline_final_hitrate.txt: They are the cache hit rates at the end of the offline training in both approaches and different request patterns
   - other txt files: They are the cache hit rates achieved by different hyperparameters.
-To have a clear understanding, read the Dissertation, DRL algorithm Setup section.

 ## Usage:
 - main.py<br>